SpaceWarpDev/SpaceWarp/README.md

 ![Cool Banner](Cool_Banner.png)

 # Space Warp

-Space Warp is a mod loader for kerbal space program 2
+Space Warp is a mod loader for Kerbal Space Program 2.

-Note: Use at your own risk, this is an early version which is expected to have a lot of changes
+Note: Use at your own risk, as this is an early version that is expected to undergo many changes.

-# Compiling
+## Compiling

-In order to compile this project you need the code from kerbal space program 2, so before you can build anything, copy everything in ``Kerbal Space Program 2\KSP2_x64_Data\Managed`` into ``external_dlls/``
+To compile this project, you will need to follow these steps:

-Then run one of the build scripts and copy the contents from build to KSP2 root directory
+1. Copy everything in the ``Kerbal Space Program 2\KSP2_x64_Data\Managed`` folder into the ``external_dlls/`` folder.

-Then run KSP2, and wait until the title screen, there should then be a mods folder under the `KSP2_X64_data` folder
+2. Run one of the build scripts and copy the contents from the build to the KSP2 root directory.

-Then drag any mods into that folder that follow the structure below
+3. Launch KSP2 and wait until the title screen appears.
+You should see a mods folder under the `KSP2_X64_data` folder.

-Mods are just monobehaviours for now, with 2 fields, Logger for Logging, and Manager that points to Spacewarp
+4. Drag any mods that follow the structure below into that mods folder.

-A mod template generator exists as a python script
+Mods are currently implemented as monobehaviours with two fields: a `Logger` for logging and a `Manager` that points to Spacewarp.
+A mod template generator exists as a Python script.

-## Mods structure
+## Mod Structure

-Still in progress
+The mod structure is still a work in progress.
+However, the current structure is as follows:

 * KSP2_directory/KSP2_x64_Data/Mods
   * example_mod
     * modinfo.json